micolous/BrowserQuest/doc/server/protocol.md

 Game message types are contained in `shared/js/gametypes.js`.
 This contains a large JSON-like object.

-More message types are definied in `server/js/message.js`.
+More message types are definied in `server/js/message.js`, with additional protocol decoding by `server/js/player.js`.
 This defines the format of the various parameters to messages.
+In the client the messages are encoded and decoded by `client/js/gameclient.js`.

+Contrary to Mozilla's announcement of the project, there is very little client and server code shared.
+The only shared code is in `shared/js/gametypes.js`, which is a bunch of defines for message types.
+None of the message serialisation and deserialisation code is shared.
+Several messages are different on client and server side.

 Messages are passed as objects into BiSON format (or JSON, if the server and client are in JSON-mode).
 [BiSON.js can be found here](https://github.com/BonsaiDen/BiSON.js), not to be confused with the much older and widely used language parser [GNU Bison](http://www.gnu.org/software/bison/).